Hypertrophic cardiomyopathy: United States

+The American Academy of Pediatrics recommends screening questions for all children (both athletes and non-athletes) to assess the risk of congenital heart disease, inherited cardiac disorders (including HCM) and suddent cardiac arrest or death.
+The questions assess symptoms such as syncope (passing out) or seizures in the child, exercise related chest pain or shortness of breath, having a family member with sudden cardiac death before age 50, having a family history of HCM, HOCM, or a family member requiring a pacemaker or implantable cardiac defibrillator before the age of 50.
+The role of universal EKG or non-invasive cardiac imaging in amateur or recreational athletes is not well established.

 There are several potential challenges associated with routine screening for HCM in the United States.
-First, the U.S. athlete population of 15 million is almost twice as large as Italy's estimated athlete population.
+First, the U.S. athlete population of 15 million is large compared to other countries.
 Second, these events are rare, with fewer than 100 deaths in the U.S. due to HCM in competitive athletes per year, or about 1 death per 220,000 athletes.
-Lastly, genetic testing would provide a definitive diagnosis; however, due to the numerous HCM-causing mutations, this method of screening is complex and is not cost-effective.
-Therefore, genetic testing in the United States is limited to individuals who exhibit clear symptoms of HCM, and their family members.
-This ensures that the test is not wasted on detecting other causes of ventricular hypertrophy (due to its low sensitivity), and that family members of the individual are educated on the potential risk of being carriers of the mutant gene(s).
+Lastly, genetic testing may suggest a diagnosis of HCM; however, due to the numerous HCM-causing mutations, this method of screening is complex and is not cost-effective.